IBastawisi/would-you-rather-server/README.md

 # Would You Rather Server
-This repo is a a Simple CRUD app with Node, Express, and MongoDB for Udacity React Nanodegree Program project Would You Rather.
+This repo is a Simple CRUD app with Node, Express, and MongoDB for Udacity React Nanodegree Program project Would You Rather.

 ### How to run:
 * install all project dependencies with `npm install`
-* start the development server with `npm run build`
+* start the development server with `npm run dev`
 * run a production build with `npm run build && npm start`

 ## Environment Setup
-Rename .env.exaple to .env
-Edit your Environment variables
+Rename .env.example to .env and Edit your Environment variables

 ## API Reference